 In 2015, Doc Harris started work as a Visiting Instructor of Physics at the U.S. Coast Guard Academy.
 He led a small group of cadets and officers in creating a computer simulation of black hole orbital dynamics in the Milky Way Galaxy.
 There, he was honored as a Robert T. Alexander Visiting Fellow in OCT 2015.

 At the completion of the Visiting Instructorship, Doc Harris returned to Florida to become a Physics Instructor at Florida Gulf Coast University.

 In January of 2019, Doc Harris became an Assistant Teaching Professor of Physics at Florida Tech.
-He is the Faculty Advisor for the Rocket Club.
+He is the Faculty Advisor for the Student Rocket Society and the Florida Tech Rocketry Club.

 University of Utah, Physics and Astronomy.
 PhD: 2016, MS: 2014.

 University of Florida, Physics.
 BS: 2008.